 Country and project background

 ACCESS-SMC is a UNITAID-funded project, led by Malaria Consortium in partnership with Catholic Relief Services, which is scaling up access to seasonal malaria chemoprevention across the Sahel to save children’s lives.
 This three year project is supported by London School of Hygiene & Tropical Medicine, Management Sciences for Health, Medicines for Malaria Venture, and Speak Up Africa.
 It will provide up to 30 million SMC treatments annually to 7.5 million children less than five years of age in Burkina Faso, Chad, Guinea, Mali, Niger, Nigeria and The Gambia, potentially averting 49,000 deaths due to malaria.
 ACCESS-SMC is the largest project of its kind for SMC interventions, and will play a pivotal role in making SMC a viable and cost-effective option for malaria prevention and control for countries in the Sahel.
 ACCESS-SMC delivered SMC to 275,000 children in Chad in 2015, and will deliver SMC to 500,000 in 2016.
-At present, ACCESS-SMC is the only project in Chad, though efforts are underway to secure additional project funding.
-Malaria Consortium recently secured country registration and is in the process of opening an office in Chad.
+Since 2018, Malaria Consortium has continued to implement SMC in Burkina Faso, Chad and Nigeria, mainly using philanthropic funding received because of being awarded Top Charity status by GiveWell. .
+Chad has recently been awarded an ORS project funded by Clear Solutions.The Country Director will be tasked with using this strategy to provide leadership to MC staff in the BF office, engage with all stakeholders and building the MC portfolio in meeting the overall goal and mission of the organisation.

 Job purpose

-The Country Director is responsible to providing overall strategic and programmatic leadership including financial and management support and business development/fundraising to ensure the success and growth of the current ACCESS-SMC project and the development of the Chad country programme beyond the single project.
+The Country Director is responsible to providing overall strategic and programmatic leadership including financial and management support and business development/fundraising to ensure the success and growth of the current programmes and projects and the development of the Chad country programme.

 Scope of work

 Responsible for managing the Malaria Consortium country office in Chad, including financial oversight.
-Lead the Chad ACCESS-SMC project in Chad, develop and implement new programmes in line with donor requirements.
+Ensure all projects in the portfolio are implemented according to donor guideline and MC policies and lead on business development efforts to secure additional funding for the country office portfolio in Chad

 Key working relationships

 The key working relationships within the role are both external and internal.
-They include direct reports in the country office in Chad, line manager, the ACCESS-SMC global team, Malaria Consortium technical advisors and the business development team.
-Key external relationships are with the Chad National Malaria Control Programme, International NGOs and donor agencies in Chad and with ACCESS-SMC research partner CSSI.
+They include direct reports in the country office in Chad, the CD’s line manager, West and Central Africa Programme team, the MC-SMC global team, Malaria Consortium technical advisors and the business development team.
+Key external relationships are with the Chad National Malaria Control Programme, international NGOs based in Chad and in the region, development partners in Chad.

 Key accountabilities (percent of time spent on each area)